aicd0/ComicReader/README.md

 # Comic Reader
 The Comic Reader is a modern Windows app written in C#.
-The app provided basic functionality for comics reading, along with some useful utilities like searching and tagging.
+The app provided basic functionality for comic reading, along with some useful utilities such as comic searching and tagging.

 Comic Reader irregularly ships with new features and bug fixes.
 You can get the latest version of Comic Reader in the [Microsoft Store](https://www.microsoft.com/store/apps/9NS9FG32DCP5).

 ![Comic Reader Screenshot](docs/Images/ComicReaderScreenshot.png)

-## Features
-- Various reader settings.
-- Searching and editing titles, tags and other stuff.
-- Remember your progress.

 ## Getting started
 Prerequisites: